cadufeitosa/cadufeitosa/README.md

 <h2> Hey there!
-I'm ph.</h2>
+I'm Cadu.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies.
-- 💼 &nbsp; I’m currently working on CNM's project.
+- 💼 &nbsp; I’m currently working on Menu on the Table and a few other projects.
-- 🌱 &nbsp; Learning more about React, C# and FiveM Development.
+- 🌱 &nbsp; Learning more about React, Express and MongoDB.
-- ✍️ &nbsp; I’m looking to collaborate on FiveM and help with GTA RP Development.
+- ✍️ &nbsp; I’m looking to collaborate on any backend projects as well as any FiveM related projects.

 <h3> 🛠 &nbsp;Tech Stack</h3>
 <img width="25%" align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif" />